Stock vs. Broth: Which Soup Base Is Best?

 They might look the same, but one is better for certain types of recipes.
 We break down everything you want to know about stock vs. broth.

 Using broth or stock is a sure-fire way to amp up the flavors of your favorite recipes.
-Sure, you could use plain old water, but these flavor-infused liquids give you a leg-up.
-They contribute rich, hearty notes to your favorite soup recipes, but they’re also great for making rice, risotto, polenta, grits, beans, casseroles and more.
+Sure, you could use plain old water, but these flavor-infused liquids give you a leg up.
+They contribute rich, hearty notes to your favorite soup recipes, and they’re also great for making rice, risotto, polenta, grits, beans, casseroles and more.

-Recipes seem to refer to broth and stock interchangeably, and you’ll find dozens of store-bought options on the shelves at the grocery store (including those pricey bone broth boxes).
-So what’s the deal with stock vs. broth: are they the same, and is it better to use one in certain recipes?
+Recipes often seem to refer to broth and stock interchangeably, and you’ll find dozens of store-bought options on the shelves at the grocery store (including those pricey bone broth boxes).
+So what’s the deal with stock vs. broth: Are they the same, and is it better to use one instead of the other in certain recipes?

 Is Broth Different from Stock?

 So why isn’t bone broth called broth stock?
 Probably because it doesn’t sound as good.
-Bone broth is a stock that is simmered for a very long time — sometimes as long as 48 hours.
-It also involves the addition of apple cider vinegar, which aids in the release of additional nutrients like glucosamine, amino acids and electrolytes.
+Bone broth is a stock that is simmered for a very long time—sometimes as long as 48 hours.
+It also involves the addition of apple cider vinegar, which aids in the release of nutrients like glucosamine, amino acids and electrolytes.